Cmutuadev/Cmutuadev/README.md

 ---

 ### About Me
 Hi there!
 I'm Collins Mutua, a programming student with a growing passion for coding and software development.
-I have a basic understanding of Python and am familiar with Git and GitHub.
+I have a basic understanding of Python and I'm familiar with Git and GitHub.
 I am eager to learn, build projects, and contribute to the tech community.

 ---